Masoud/ArvanCloud-CacheCleaner/readme.txt

 1. Upload arvancloud-cache-cleaner folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Create a ArvanCloud account at https://www.arvancloud.com/register
-1. Enter your ArvanCloud email address & API token & API Domain & Domain on the plugin settings page
+1. Enter your ArvanCloud Account & API token & API Domain & Domain on the plugin settings page

 == Frequently Asked Questions ==